nathangeffen/cagl/docs/slist.md

 CAGL singly-linked lists (SLIST) are containers that support efficiently inserting and removing elements at any point in the container, if there is an iterator already pointing to a place near and prior to the place where the item must be inserted.

 SLISTs support forward iterators.
 SLISTs can be unordered  or ordered.
 Ordered SLISTs should be declared and defined with *CMP* macros.
-It is ok for an ordered list to become unordered, but certain functions (like *search_C*) will then give undefined results.
+It is ok for an ordered list to become unordered,  but functions that depend on the list to be ordered then give undefined results.
 A list can be ordered again by calling one of the sorting functions, e.g. *sort_C* or *stable_sort_C*.

-In contrast to the other standard types of containers, the SLIST iterators have been designed to work without standalone, without. containers.
-You can, if you wish, work solely with an SLIST iterator instead of the container itself.
+In contrast to the other standard types of containers, the SLIST iterators have also been designed to work with or without containers.
+This means you can, if you wish, work solely with an SLIST iterator instead of the container itself.

 SLIST iterators are the very simplest CAGL data structure and can be efficiently and elegantly used.
-Several macros have are provided to make using standalone SLIST iterators easier and safer, but working with SLIST iterators does require more programmer care to ensure memory leaks or invalid reads and writes to memory don't occur.
-To facilitate standard C list idioms, In contrast to other CAGL containers, the *end_C* function for an SLIST always returns NULL.
+Several macros are provided to make using standalone SLIST iterators easier and safer, but working with SLIST iterators does require more programmer care to ensure memory leaks or invalid reads and writes to memory don't occur.
+To facilitate standard C list idioms, and in contrast to other CAGL containers, the *end_C* function for an SLIST always returns NULL.
 Compare these similar code sketches, both of which are valid:

 ```C
 it_C it;